-How To Deactivate Your Square Account & 5 Things You Need To Do Beforehand
+How To Deactivate Your Square Account Step By Step

 Take care of these simple tasks before you close your Square account to ensure a seamless transition.

-Below, we’ll walk you through Square’s offboarding process and how to tie up any loose ends you might have before shutting down.
+Below, we’ll walk you through how to delete a Square account.
 Note that Square calls this process deactivating your Square account, though we will use “cancel,” “delete,” “close,” and similar language; they all mean the same thing in this context.

-It’s important to realize that Square retains your information after deactivation, and there’s currently no way to purge your data from its systems completely.
+It’s important to realize that Square retains your information after you delete your Square account, and there’s currently no way to purge your data from its systems completely.

 Table of Contents